This is the second installment in our “Email Marketing - The Only Bailout Your Business Needs” e-Book.

 In addition, while a “cleaver” Subject Line like “there she was without all her clothes” or “I am so very sad” will get a lot of opens one time – you are going to make a lot of folks very angry ( also not CAN-SPAM compliant ).
 They will not be looking forward to your next e-mail and will opt out.
 It is better to be accurate with Subject Lines even if they are not funny or exciting.
 Again, you are establishing a pattern and creating credibility.

-Here are some simple ground rules to follow when creating your email campaign:
+Here are some simple ground rules to follow when creating your email marketing campaign:

 Send out last year's corporate brochure